bhatti1292/Oktober_Fest_Data_Analysis/README.md

 We will also explore the correlations between:
 - Bier Price and Bier Consumption
 - Chicken Price and Chicken Consumption
-- Bier Price and Chicken Price
-- Bier Consumption and Chicken Consumption

 ## Usage
 To replicate this analysis, you can refer to the provided Jupyter Notebook or Python script.